Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Jerry Cupit)

 Ya wanna know why you never hear from Ken Mellons anymore?
-Well, it's because he's too dang country for country, sounding an awful lot, on one song or another, like John Anderson, George Jones or Hank, Jr...
-There's plenty of twang on here, too, with sorrowful pedal steel, thumping drums, plinking piano fiddle, and tons of chicken pickin' guitar...
-Hey, where are the wimpy keyboards and goopy, gelatinous power ballads??
-How the hell do you expect to have a hit when you sound like this?
-Well, Mellons actually did do pretty well with this disc -- the true-country anthem, "Jukebox Junkie," hit the Top Ten, though nothing else he did came even close.
+Well, it's because he was too dang country for country, a Tennessee native who never really went Nashville, Mellons sounded an awful lot, on one song or another, like John Anderson, George Jones or Hank, Jr...
+Plenty of twang in the music, too, with sorrowful pedal steel, thumping drums, plinking piano fiddle, and tons of chicken pickin' guitar...
+But hey, where are all the wimpy keyboards and goopy, gelatinous power ballads??
+How the heck do you expect to have a hit when you sound like this?
+Actually, Mellons did pretty well with this disc -- the true-country anthem, "Jukebox Junkie," hit the Top Ten, though nothing else he did came even close.
 To his credit, Mellons didn't try to have a hit playing music he didn't believe in, and for folks who appreciate a good, old-fashioned honkytonk weeper, this is a pretty good album.
 Check it out!

 Ken Mellons "Where Forever Begins" (Epic Records, 1995)